-Digital Imaging Essentials: Techniques and Tips for Genealogists and Family Historians – with FREE Immediately Available Full-Color PDF Download!
+Digital Imaging Essentials: Techniques & Tips for Genealogists and Family Historians- with FREE PDF- 20% Off

 From scanner or camera, digital images, namely photographs, have become a part of everyday life.
 Even older photographs, on paper or film, are commonly converted to digital format.
 Documents, letters, notes, books, and just about anything else on paper can be scanned and preserved in digital format.
 This include vital records.
 Opinions vary widely on what equipment you need, and what formats to save in, and what software to use, but in the end it comes down to just a little bit of knowledge and some basic skills.
 Anyone can learn these skills.
 Years of practice, along with plenty of mistakes, can make an expert out of just about anyone.
 Geoffrey Rasmussen, from Legacy Family Tree, has experienced his own woes over the years.
 More importantly, he has learned many useful lessons to successful digital imaging.
 These lessons are shared in his voice and straightforward way through his book Digital Imaging Essentials: Technique and Tips for Genealogists and Family Historians.

 Geoff helps answer age old questions, like which scanner to buy?
 He reviews the ever nagging questions of picture resolution and file format.
 He also covers basic skills like importing images from scanner or camera, editing those images, and, of course, organizing, sharing, and backing up.
 Listing from the back, here is what “You Will Learn:

 - The do-it-right-the-first-time techniques of scanning old documents, and snapping pictures with your digital camera.

 - How to finally get organized so that you can locate any digital image in under a minute.

 - Which file formats and file saving techniques to use to properly preserve your digital images.